aldebaran/libqi-rs/qi-format/README.md

-The `qi-format` crate exposes types and functions for manipulating values from the `qi` type system and to serialize and deserialize values of these types from data in the `qi` format.
+The `qi-format` is a pure Rust implementation of the `qi` format.
+It offers serializers and deserializers for encoding and decoding values of the `qi` type system.

 The `qi` format is a binary representation of values.
 It is mainly used for communicating values in the `qi` messaging protocol.